hertogp/iptable/README.md

 (Lua) table.
 It handles both ipv4 and ipv6 addresses and/or subnets transparently.

+Throughout the documentation `prefix` refers to a string that represents either an ipv4 or ipv6 address or network in CIDR notation.

 ## Requirements and limitations

 `iptable` is developed on a linux machine and support for other OS’s is